The concept of Hunton Fossils is to make available to the public specimens derived from surface collections made at the

 When studying the Paleozoic history of Nevada, the immensity of surface geology available for study is

 somewhat overwhelming.
 The difficulty in getting from here to there makes investigation difficult.
 I am sure that that will be the case with additional frontiers within North

 America.
 While Oklahoma paleozoics are hidden within private property locations that impede their study, the strata in Nevada are open for all to examine.
 It is the trek to each locality

 I have come to view paleontology as is a science that one could enjoy for many lifetimes, if you only had the chance.
-Never to be forgotten, however, is the
+It might

 afterwards, if only for the appreciation of their intrinsic beauty that has held up for such a long time.
 It has been written "I’d rather be fishing than working" and such is the life of the fossil

 hunter.
 It is my privilege to preserve the fossils I find from the Old Hunton town site and neighboring Black Cat Mountain in order to inspire your interest, study, amusement, or otherwise.

 While children may become passionately interested in fossils once they are exposed to them in this way, any person can develop an insatiable curioisty regarding these invertebrate fossils once they

 have been exposed to them.
 With supervision, younger students and older fossils like me can enjoy fossils and come to respect them as artifacts and not toys, although sometimes even I think they